-- core well 095-306.
-TVOC concentrations in this well declined to 55 μ g/L in 2015.
+- Since detecting a maximum TVOC concentration of 2,435 μg/L in 2011, monitoring well 085-379 has slowly dropped to less than 200 μg/L in the third quarter of 2016.
+The fourth quarter 2016 TVOC concentrations are less than 100 μg/L. This well is located within the downgradient portion of the former excavation area.
+This well straddles the water table with a 20 foot screen in order to ensure that any residual groundwater contamination from the former source area is identified during fluctuations in the water table. - Four of the monitoring wells were not able to be sampled due to the lowering of the water table below the screens from drought conditions.
+The well screens from several other monitoring wells were also barely in the water table. - Maximum TVOC concentrations in well 095-84, located immediately upgradient of extraction well RTW-1 were 190 μg/L in 2016.
+This is significantly lower than the historical maximum TVOC concentration in this well of 18,000 μg/L in 1998.
+As noted on the trend Figure 3.2.1-3, since 2010, TVOC concentrations have significantly declined.
+This declining trend is also evident in core well 095-306.
+TVOC concentrations in this well declined to 74 μg/L in 2016.
 These levels should continue to drop off as the plume passes through this area and is captured by RTW-1.
-These wells are located between 70 to 200 feet downgradient of the former soil excavation area and are upgradient of RTW-1. - Since detecting a maximum TVOC concentration of 2,435 μg/L in 2011, monitoring well 085-379 has steadily dropped to less than 250 μg/L in the third quarter of 2015.
-The fourth quarter 2015 TVOC concentrations are less than 100 μg/L. This well is located within the downgradient portion of the former excavation area.
-This well straddles the water table with a 20 foot screen in order to ensure that any residual groundwater contamination from the former source area is identified during fluctuations in the water table. - TVOC concentrations in core monitoring well 095-305 continue to increase every couple of years following a spike up to 3,013 μg/L in 2011.
-Following an increase in TVOC concentrations in January 2015 to 380 μg/L, levels dropped significantly to 70 μg/L in the fourth quarter.
-This well is located adjacent to well 095-306, but screened 12 feet shallower. - Monitoring well 095-313 is located northwest of RTW-1 to monitor the western perimeter of the Building 452 Freon-11 plume.
+These wells are located between 100 to 200 feet downgradient of the former soil excavation area. - Monitoring well 095-313 is located northwest of RTW-1 to monitor the western perimeter of the Building 452 Freon-11 plume.
 This well detected PCE up to 144 μg/L in 2012, but did not detect Freon-11.
-The maximum PCE detected in this well in 2015 was 32 μg/L in the first quarter.
-This well is screened slightly deeper than the adjacent Building 96 monitoring wells with the screen interval at 45 to 60 feet bls. - Well 095-307, located to the west of the main plume, detected PCE at 150 μg/L in the fourth quarter of 2014.
-The maximum PCE concentration in 2015 was 21 μg/L. The maximum historical PCE concentration in this well was 970 μg/L in 2005.
-This contamination will not be captured by the Bldg.
-96 treatment wells. - As recommended in the 2014 Groundwater Status Report, in July 2015 a soil vapor survey was performed to the west of the main PCE plume upgradient of well 095-307, to identify any potential source.
-Thirty nine samples were collected and elevated TVOCs were identified at three locations.
-Follow-up soil and water table sampling was performed in August 2015.
-Soil samples were collected at the three elevated soil gas locations from ground surface to the top of the water table.
-Only trace levels of typical analytical lab contaminants were detected.
-A groundwater sample collected at the top of the water table (18 feet bls) at each of the three locations did not detect any VOCs.
-See Figure 3.2.1-4 for the location of the soil gas points and the soil/groundwater borings, and Table 3.2.1-4 for the data.
+The maximum PCE detected in this well in 2016 was 11 μg/L in the first quarter.
+This well is screened slightly deeper than the adjacent Building 96 monitoring wells with the screen interval at 45 to 60 feet bls. - Well 095-307, located to the west of the main plume, detected PCE at 150 μg/L in 2014.
+Since then, PCE concentrations have remained less than 50 μg/L. The maximum historical PCE concentration in this well was 970 μg/L in 2005.
+This contamination will not be captured by the Building 96 treatment wells.